-Maximum retries How many consecutive times should we retry resuming the backup before finally giving up and throwing a permanent error (backup failure).
+Maximum retries of a backup step after an AJAX error How many consecutive times should we retry resuming the backup before finally giving up and throwing a permanent error (backup failure).
 3 to 5 retries work best on most servers.